AnoushkaVyas/MNIST-Data-Set/README.md

 * Using the encoded representation obtained from the trained autoencoder, training the MLP classifier and training with raw pixels and comparing accuracy.

 ![](bargraph.png)

+* Taking 100 samples of each digit from MNIST, reducing the dimensions to 2 using PCA and applying K-Means with K=10 and plotting the results.
+Further K-Means used with 5 different random initializations including the ground truth.
+The goodness of the cluster is calculated using the Adjusted Rand index, Mutual Information and the V measure.
+The observation is that the value of these measures is very low because the MNIST dataset is not present in clusters.